 Mindy Tsonas Choi

-Mindy is a maker, mah nyuh 마녀, and cultural organizer who facilitates circles of creativity, collective belonging and care.
+Mindy is a maker, mah nyuh 마녀, and cultural organizer who facilitates circles of creativity for collective belonging and care.

-She believes in using art and alchemy as mediums for connection, somatic healing and radical change.
+She believes in using art and alchemy as mediums for interconnection, somatic healing and radical, liberatory change.
 As a transracial, transnational adopted person from the South Korean diaspora, this deeply informs her embodied perspective on how we belong with ourselves and one another.

 Mindy’s work is focused towards:

-• Relational somatics as a tool for secure attachment and repair
+Holding wholeness as a praxis for bridging and repair

 A Story of Reclaiming Belonging

-As a transracial, intercountry adopted person, it has been critical for me to understand the harmful dominant systems that created my separation and otherness to reclaim my truth and belonging.
-Coming out of the adoptee fog has been both a heart-opening and painful journey of rediscovery.
-In a culture that is always reinforcing ways I do not belong, my life experiences and intersecting identities have urged me to get to the root of how belonging functions and operates.
+As a transracial, intercountry adopted person, it has been critical for me to understand the harmful dominant systems that created separation and otherness to reclaim my truth and belonging.
+In a culture that always reinforces how I do not belong, my life experiences and intersecting identities have urged me to get to the root of how belonging functions and operates.

 Through years of searching, learning and healing, I’ve come to see how capitalist narratives co-opt and commodify belonging into something separate, individual and external - which can be lost or gained, bought and sold.